Mjölnir: Gylfaginning

 Skrýmir tells Thor that he doesn't need to introduce himself because he already knows that he is Thor.
 Later in the trip, Thor attacks Skrýmir as he sleeps in three separate occasions: In the first instance, Skrýmir awakes and asks if a leaf has fallen on his head; in the second instance, Skrýmir awakes and asks if an acorn fell on his head; and on the third and final instance, Skrýmir asks if birds above him may have knocked twigs down on to his head.

 Later Skrýmir reveals that this had all been an illusion: For example, the enormous Skrýmir was in fact the sorcerer Útgarða-Loki and the blows Thor landed terrified him: He details that had they hit him, they would have killed him, and that his blows had hammered a deep valley in the landscape.

 Gylfaginning contains a retelling of the material found in Hymiskviða (discussed above).
 In this version, Thor throws his hammer and strikes off the head of the great serpent Jörmungandr.
 Third notes, however, that he does not believe that this occurred: Third says he believes that the serpent still lives in the sea, coiled around the world.

 Later in Gylfaginning, High recounts the death and ship funeral of the god Baldr.
 The gods are unable to move the ship on their own, and so request that the powerful jötunn Hyrrokkin comes from Jötunheim to help.
-Hyrrokin arrives riding a wolf with vipers as reins.
-Hyrrokkin pushes the ship, and it launches with her first touch, it launches with intense flames and earthquakes.
+Hyrrokin arrives riding a wolf with vipers as reins, and pushes the ship; though it launches from her first touch, the push also causes intense flames and earthquakes.
 This infuriates Thor: He desires to crush Hyyrokkin's skull with his hammer but the other gods convince him not to attack her.

 Baldr's body is carried on to the ship.
 Baldr's wife, the goddess Nanna, sees it, and she dies of sorrow.
 The assembled place her with Baldr on the ship's pyre, before lighting it.
 Thor consecrates the boring ship with his hammer.
 A dwarf named Lit runs before his feet, and he kicks him into the flames, where he burns.

 Gylfaginning concludes with a foretelling of the events of Ragnarök, during which the world suffers from cataclysm and disasters before returning green and beautiful.
 High describes the return of various gods after Ragnarök, including Thor's sons Móði and Magni, who return to Asgard holding their father's hammer, Mjölnir.
 This account quotes the Völuspá stanza above.